sanjar-notes/databases/home/4_resource_itineraries/3-scaler-dbms-free/4-Relational-Algebra/2-Joins-and-Division-Operators.md

 The ones in relational algebra are - union, difference, cartesian-product, projection and selection.

-i.e. this is the minimum set of relational algebra operators. e.g. intersection is not here, because it can be represented using union and difference (A - B = A U B - B).
+i.e. this is the minimum set of relational algebra operators. e.g. intersection is not here, because it can be represented using union and difference (A intersect B = A U B - (A - B) - (B-A)).

 ## Feedback